Sweet, tender BBQ king crab meat dipped into a sweet, citrusy, homemade ponzu sauce. It’s a perfect match for the summer!

-We usually get our king crab legs from Costco and they are already pre-cooked.
-All you need to do is to throw them on to the BBQ grill to warm up and get a nice smoky flavor.
+The start of the summer BBQ season around my house usually begins with BBQ King Crab Legs.
+It sounds fancy, but we like to keep it simple and delicious.
+We usually get our king crab legs from Costco, already pre-cooked.
+So all we need to do is to throw them on to the grill to warm up and get a nice smoky flavor.
 Easy right?
 To enjoy the crab legs, we typically cut through one end of the joint with kitchen shears, and then trim along the two sides.
 As a preference, we avoid getting the claw because it’s harder to get the meat out.

 - Preheat your bbq grill to medium heat and place the crab legs on the grill.
 Cook for 5 minutes on each side till the crab legs are warmed up and have some smoky flavor.